The German Shepherd Temperament - Aggressive or Just a Myth?

 German Shepherds can also be trained to take their protective instinct one step further.
 Some businesses rely on the protective instinct of the GSD to guard their property and the valuable merchandise it holds inside.

-This is also the same reason why many people that are not familiar with the breed view them as harsh and scary when this is farthest from the truth.
+This is also the same reason why many people who are not familiar with the breed view them as harsh and scary, when this is far from the truth.

 In addition to being kind, the GSD is also capable of being a fun playmate for children as well as their protector.

-It is captivating to watch as a GSD cautiously plays with young children and at the same time as the ability to calmly guard and protect them from harm.
+It is captivating to watch as a GSD cautiously plays with young children and, at the same time, has the ability to calmly guard and protect them from harm.

 Reasons to React